URLRewriteFilter

 rewrite

-Get Started, Rewrite how you think about Servlets (5 steps)
+Get Started, Rewrite how you think about Servlets (3 simple steps)

 Learn more, jump right into the configuration manual, or follow the quick-start below.